xzoert/graphene/README.md

 And he will politely say "Hello!".
 Of course you can add more interesting functions to the *PersonNode* class, fee free to experiment.

-Within the node class you can get the databse connection by calling:
+Within the node class you can get the database connection by calling:

      $this->db();